Published on 11/10/2025, 4:00:00 PM

 - Violations of a final order can create new criminal exposure even if the other person reaches out first.

-Penalties and enforcement for peace order violations
+Penalties and enforcement for violations

 - Violating an interim, temporary, or final peace order is a crime.